 Could you bring enthusiasm and join our individual support service and group activities?
 We want people with a commitment to supporting people with learning disabilities, autism and other disabilities/disadvantages to increase their skills, be more independent and valuedof their local communities.
-The organisation is registered and is now starting to receive some referrals for people with more complex needs.
+The organisation is registered and some referrals are for people with more complex needs.

-Opportunities are currently available on a part time basis.
-These roles are typically around 20 hours per week upwards with overtime also frequently available.
-At 20hrs pw the salary is £9100 pa (FTE £18,200) with an hourly rate of £8.75 ph.
+Opportunities in these roles are salaried around 20 hours per week with significant overtime also frequently available.
+At 20hrs pw the salary is £9360 pa (FTE £18,720) with an hourly rate of £9 ph.

-The closing date for this recruitment round is Friday 6th December 2019 at 9.30am.
-Please send a CV (with a covering letter if you wish) to email@example.com .
-A covering letter (max 2 sides of A4) can be helpful to us and can make you stand out.
+To apply please send a CV (with a covering letter if you wish) alongside a completed Equal Opportunities Monitoring Form to firstname.lastname@example.org .
+A covering letter (max 2 sides of A4) can be really helpful to us and can make you stand out.
 It means that you can tell us more about how you meet the person specification (see the job description above).
 It gives you the chance to tell us about relevant examples in your work or volunteering experience.

-We are always keen to hear from support workers with the potential to be exceptional.
+We are always keen to hear from support workers with the potential to be fantastic.
 We are a growing organisation with a strong value base and a focus on outcomes and person centredness.
-We offer support for accredited training from health and social care to progression into other roles and welcome applications from all sections of the community, particularly those with disabilities.
-If you can offer language skills such as either Punjabi or Urdu these are also welcomed.
+We offer support for accredited training from health and social care to progression into other roles and welcome applications from all sections of the community, particularly those with disabilities and/or from ethnic minorities.
+If you can offer language skills such as either Punjabi or Urdu these are welcomed.